 Skid trails, landings, and cable corridors associated with thinning units.
-There are no thinning treatments associated with Alternative A. Fireline construction would be expected under the anticipated wildfire scenario, but the exact locations and types of firelines would depend on location of fire and its behavior.
+There are no thinning treatments associated with Alternative A. Fireline construction would be expected under the

 Prescribed underburning.
 No prescribed underburning would occur under Alternative A.

 Water drafting.
 Water drafting would be a likely activity related to wildfire suppression.
 Water drafting does not affect the flood regime indicator.